Marge Frantz: Early career and activism (1941–1972)

-In 1955, Frantz met her life partner Eleanor Engstrand and the two women connected based on common interest in politics, social issues, backpacking, and bird watching.
+In 1955, Frantz met her life partner Eleanor Engstrand.
+The two women connected based on common interest in politics, social issues, backpacking, and bird watching.
 Engstrand was a young mother with two children, a Quaker, and had been a librarian at University of California, Berkeley since 1950.
 As they grew closer, the two women had lunch together regularly each week.
 In 1956, Frantz quit the Communist Party, because of Stalin's repression of dissidents.
 In 1957, she became the executive secretary to Earl F. Cheit, who was in charge of the Institution of Industrial Relations on the campus of UC Berkeley.
 In 1965, when Cheit was named to a new post as executive assistant chancellor, he appointed her to continue as his executive assistant.
 The appointment was questioned by the California State Senate's Un-American Activities Committee, which Cheit dismissed as irrelevant given her prior tenure at the university.

 In 1961, on a camping trip, Frantz and Engstrand fell in love and their lives and families became entwined.
 Engstrand's husband died in 1967 and Frantz quit her job in 1969 after university police used violence against student protesters in People's Park.
-Looking for something to replace her commitment to the communist party, she attended classes offered by John Schaar and Sheldon Wolin on political theory and decided to formally enroll at UC Berkeley in 1970.
-She completed her bachelor's degree with distinction in 1972 and began working on her PhD.
+Looking for something to replace her commitment to the Communist Party, she attended classes offered by John Schaar and Sheldon Wolin on political theory and decided to formally enroll at UC Berkeley in 1970.
+She completed her bachelor's degree with distinction in 1972 and started working on her PhD.
 Around that time she moved to Ben Lomond, California, with Engstrand who left her job at the UC library.
 Frantz's husband began a relationship in Palo Alto with Miriam Patchen, widow of poet Kenneth Patchen, who had died in 1972.